Defining, Testing & Categorizing Jumps / Plyometrics

 Defining Jumps/Plyometric Terminology

 Over the course of the last decade Sports Performance Coaches have gone back and forth in regard to the nuanced differences in defining “Jumps” and “Plyometrics.”
-These include statements like “all jumps are plyometrics, but not all plyometrics are jumps” or “I see them as the same thing, but it depends on who you talk to.”
+These include statements like “all jumps are plyometrics, but not all plyometrics are jumps” or “I see them as the same thing, but it depends on whom you talk to.”
 While I acknowledge that there is an argument that they are similar but different, for simplicity's sake we will consider them one-in-the-same.

 Jump/Plyometric Training: